10 Quotes to Live By

 Use the amazing quotes and live by the meaning, not just the words.

-With that said, here are some quotes with ideas that I’ve internalized and live by.
-These quotes focus on different aspects of life and I expand on them to get you pumped and excited for personal development.
+With that said, here are some ideas and quotes to live by.
+These focus on different aspects of life and I expand on them to get you pumped and excited for personal development.
 Focus on the message and begin to implement the life lessons.

 “‘I’m bored’ is a useless thing to say.
 I mean, you live in a great, big, vast world that you’ve seen none percent of.
 Even the inside of your own mind is endless; it goes on forever, inwardly, do you understand?
 The fact that you’re alive is amazing, so you don’t get to say ‘I’m bored.’” -Louis C.K.